2021 British Grand Prix: Race

 Vettel lost control of his Aston Martin during a battle with Alonso on the fourth lap.
 This saw Vettel drop down to last; he recovered into 17th, but later retired.
 Kimi Räikkönen, in the Alfa Romeo, also spun, on lap 49, after a minor collision with Red Bull driver Pérez.
-Pérez pitted on the next lap for new soft tyres, in a bid to take Hamilton's fastest lap away (which is worth a championship point).
+Pérez pitted on the next lap for new soft tyres, in a bid to take Hamilton's fastest lap away (which was worth a championship point).
 Scuderia AlphaTauri driver Pierre Gasly had a puncture late in the race, which dropped him out of the points.